 A landlord can evict a tenant because either they themselves, a close family member or a friend wishes to occupy the property.

 In such a case, the landlord would need to provide the tenant with at least 2 months’ notice and a Form 8b before beginning the eviction process.
 This, however, doesn’t apply for tenants on a fixed-term lease.

 Eviction of Employee

 As a landlord, you may provide a rental unit to a caretaker or a manager to occupy it for the term of employment.
-Should you later revoke their employment, you may be able to evict them from your property.
+Should the landlord later revoke their employment, they may be able to evict the tenant from the landlord's property.

-For this purpose, you must serve them Form 8a.
+For this purpose, the landlord must serve them Form 8a.
 This will give them one calendar month to leave or else face eviction.

 Demolition or Major Renovations